GEETU-234/circleci-docs/jekyll/_cci2/java-oom.md

 If you are still consistently hitting memory limits, consider [increasing your project's RAM](https://circleci.com/docs/2.0/configuration-reference/#resource_class).

+How do you know your program has a memory leak?
+A very common telltale sign is the java.lang.OutOfMemoryError error.
+This error has several detail messages that would allow you to determine if there is a memory leak or not:

+Java heap space: Means that memory resources could not be allocated for a particular object in the Java heap.
+This can mean several things, including a memory leak, or the specified heap size is lower than what the application needs.
+It could also mean that your program is using a lot of finalizers.
+PermGen space: This means that the permanent generation area is already full.
+This area is where the method and class objects are stored.
+You can easily correct this by increasing the space via -XX:MaxPermSize.
+Requested array size exceeds VM limit: This means that the program is trying to assign an array that is > than the heap size.
+Request <size> bytes for <reason>.
+Out of swap space?: This means that an allocation using the local heap did not succeed, or the native heap is close to being all used up.
+<Reason> <stack trace> (Native method): This means that a native method was not allocated the required memory.

 ## See Also

 [Java Language Guide]({{ site.baseurl }}/2.0/language-java/)